-- 1.1.1 The effective utilisation use of an aerodrome may be influenced by natural features and man-made objects inside and outside the aerodrome boundary.
-These may result in: - (a) limitations on the distance available for aircraft take-off and landings - (b) limitations on the range of meteorological conditions in which take-off and landings can be undertaken take place, or - (c) a reduction in the payload of some aircraft types, or - (d) all the above.
+- 1.1.1 The effective use of an aerodrome may be influenced by natural features and man-made objects inside and outside the aerodrome boundary.
+These may result in: - (a) limitations on the distance available for aircraft take-off and landings - (b) limitations on the range of meteorological conditions in which take-off and landings can take place, or - (c) a reduction in the payload of some aircraft types, or - (d) all the above.

-1.2 Obstacle Limitation Surfaces (OLS)
+1.2 Obstacle limitation surfaces

-- 1.2.1 Of the aerodrome design obstacle limitation surfaces the following are the essential elements Designating OLS at an aerodrome depends on the type of operations conducted and the types of approaches available at the aerodrome, as well as the aerodrome reference code.
-Information on which surfaces are required for each runway is detailed in Part 139, Appendix D. - 1.2.2 The aerodrome design specifications in Part 139 Appendix E.3.8, Obstacle protection surface, state that all existing objects penetrating the obstacle limitation surfaces, are not permitted above an approach or transitional surface except when: - the new object or extension would be shielded by an existing immovable object, or - an aeronautical study has determined that the object would not adversely affect the safety or significantly affect the regularity of operations of aircraft.
+- 1.2.1 Designating which obstacle limitation surfaces are applicable at an aerodrome depends on the type of operations conducted and the types of approaches available at the aerodrome, as well as the aerodrome reference code.
+Information on which surfaces are required for each runway is detailed in Part 139, Appendix D. - 1.2.2 The aerodrome design specifications in Part 139 Appendix D.1, Obstacle limitation surfaces, state that all existing objects penetrating the obstacle limitation surfaces are not permitted above an approach or transitional surface except when: - the new object or extension would be shielded by an existing immovable object, or - an aeronautical study has determined that the object would not adversely affect the safety or significantly affect the regularity of operations of aircraft.